mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 # Introduction

-On the previous post I have covered pros and cons and a general idea of the Viper architecture.
+In the previous post I have covered pros and cons and a general idea of the Viper architecture.
 For now let's focus on [Moviper - the Android Viper library](https://github.com/mkoslacz/Moviper).
-Moviper comes in many different flavors, there are more and less advanced ones - you can just pick one that fits you most.
+Moviper comes in many different flavors, there are more and less advanced ones - you can just pick one that fits you the most.
 In this post I'll show you the flavor I use in the daily basis on the example of a simple Github login screen.
 I use Rx flavor with *Passive Autoinject Views* and I wrap it up using Kotlin language with Android Kotlin Extensions.
 Sounds scary?
-Actually it's pretty straightforward.
+Actually, it's pretty straightforward.
 Fear not and read on!

-We are going to create very simple app, that will allow a user to log in to Github and go to the profile page, and provide info about the app.
+We are going to create a very simple app, that will allow the user to log in to Github and go to the profile page, and provide info about the app.

 It will consist of:
 - login screen: